YunoHost/doc/pages/02.administer/45.tutorials/60.security/security.md

 ```

 As yunohost-api is now disabled and not running, Diagnosis will report an error and cannot be ignored from the API.
-If you want to ignore this error, you can configure yunohost from the CLI.
+If you want to ignore this error, you can configure YunoHost from the CLI.

 ```bash
 sudo yunohost diagnosis ignore --filter services service=yunohost-api